UNICORE-EU/unicore-docs/source/admin-docs/gateway/manual.rst

 ^^^^^^^^^^^^^^^^^^^^

-To fine-tune the operational parameters of the embedded Jetty server, you can set advanced HTTP server parameters.
-See :ref:`ref-jetty` for details.
+To fine-tune the operational parameters of the embedded Jetty server, you can set advanced HTTP server parameters (see :ref:`ref-jetty` for details).
 Among others you can use the non-blocking IO connector offered by Jetty, which will scale up to higher numbers of concurrent connections than the default connector.